ModusCreateOrg/azure-devops-boards-scripts/README.md

 - The “Start Date” will be the minimum iteration date and the “Target Date” will be the maximum iteration date.
 Example: If a “Feature“ has 3 “Product Backlog Items”, 2 “Product Backlog Items” assigned to “sprint 23.1.1“ and 1 “Product Backlog Items” assigned to “sprint 23.1.2“ the respective “Feature” will receive the following values: Start Date: 1/1/2023 and End Date: 1/14/2023.

+### Status Automation
+- Status will change automatically based on rules on file "states.json"
+- "states_x" means: If all Backlog Items are set to this state the parent feature will be set to states_x_set_status
+- "states_x_one" means: If any Backlog Items are set to this state the parent feature will be set to states_x_one_set_status

 ### Demo
 - There is a video showing how it works at:
 https://github.com/ModusCreateOrg/azure-devops-boards-scripts/blob/main/docs/video/how_it_works.mp4?raw=true